exoplatform/exo-documentation/docs/Administration.rst

        eXo Platform.

     -  :ref:`Administrating spaces <UserGuide.AdministratingSpaces>`
-       Instructions on how to manage spaces, its permissions and templates in eXo Platform.
+       Instructions on how to manage spaces, thier permissions and templates in eXo Platform.

     -  :ref:`Managing sites <ManagingSites>`